haakonbaa/Isometric-game-engine/README.md

 # Isometric-game-engine
-A simple isometric game-engine written in lua
+A simple isometric game-engine written in lua using the [LÖVE framework.](https://love2d.org)